Italian judges face disciplinary action over Russian fugitive | Law-Order

 Italian judges face disciplinary action over Russian fugitive

 Prosecutors, the sources said, had pointed out the deep financial resources of the suspect, who is the son of the Krasnoyarsk regional governor, and the real danger of flight.
-Milan appeal court had no immediate comment.
+The Milan court made no immediate comment, but the National Association of Magistrates (ANM) condemned Nordio's move, saying he was undermining the independence of the judiciary and looking to distract from criticism of the government's own handling of the case.
+It also said the minister could have intervened when Uss was placed under house arrest, but had failed to do so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)